Klortho/jatsdoc/JatsAdaptation.md

 ## Current status and strategy

+- I do not have time to do this the "right" way, meaning to migrate the jqapi code such that the same code base can be used with either the original jQuery JSON files or with the JATS Tag Library HTML files.
+- I created Git tag "cp1" to mark where I abandoned the idea of doing it the right way, in case I ever have time or the skill to go back and refactor.

 ### Strategy

 - I am working on manually "rebasing" my changes from the dtdanalyzer branch (see below)